weygoldt/TeeGrid/8channel-logger/usage.md

 In the second section environmental sensors are configured.
-Here you can specify on which pin the temperature sensor is connected to, and at which intervals the environmental data are written into how many a csv file.
+Here you can specify on which pin the temperature sensor is connected to, and at which intervals the environmental data are written into a csv file.

 ### File size and naming